jsulak/aQuery/README.md

 The current version of aQuery is 0.7 alpha.
 You can download it here.

 The documentation on how to use aQuery is the [jQuery documentation](http://docs.jquery.com/Main_Page) itself.
-Most methods that make sense to use in an XML environment have been ported; a full list is below under API.
+Most methods that make sense to use in an XML-only environment have been ported; a full list is below under API.

 ## How To Use ##